BUDDHISM, WHEELS and REPETITIONS

-My understanding of Buddhism is different to the usual understanding.
-This essay summarises my view.
-The following essay develops this (adds references) and compares it to normal Buddhism.
+This essay summarises my understanding of Buddhism.
+The following essay develops this, gives references, and compares it to normal Buddhism.

 In Buddha's time the word Dukkha was used to describe when a wheel was not turning smoothly on its axle.
 In those days the wheels squeaked and wobbled, and the hub needed constant maintenance in order to run smoothly.

 The hub of the ancient wooden spoked wheel symbolises almost perfectly, how life wobbles, and sometimes starts grinding or gets twisted and blocked.

 Dukkha describes how our existence is not running smoothly.

 Why is it Dukkha?
 What is not running smoothly?
 The process: manifest form, sensation, perception, concepts and consciousness is not running smoothly.
 How we experience the world.

 The First Truth tells us: Our sensory apparatus is not running smoothly.

 If something is pleasurable, we want to repeat it.
 Repetitions involve us in a timeline, they are not conducive to being now.
 And, once the repetitions start, once the wheels start turning; then they turn with their own karmic momentum, they keep repeating.

 Extreme forms of wanting like craving, have extreme consequences like suffering; but the basis of this is that wanting leads to repetition.